Renters Warehouse BW Metro Blog

 Liability Coverage in Landlord Insurance

 Liability protection is one of the core benefits of landlord insurance.
-It covers legal fees, medical expenses, and other damages if someone gets hurt on your property due to negligence.
-For example, suppose a tenant slips on an icy, poorly-maintained walkway.
-In that case, this coverage can help cover their medical bills and legal costs.
+It covers legal fees, medical expenses, and other covered damages if someone gets hurt on your property due to negligence.
+For example, suppose a tenant slips on an icy, poorly maintained walkway.
+In that case, this coverage limit can help cover their medical bills and legal costs.

 Complying with Local Regulations